Transitions in Dynamic Point Labeling: Simultaneous Transitions

-Next consider the remaining (white) area in the overlapping region, and see Figure~\ref{fig:rma-non-diagonal-overlaps-right-left} for our construction.
+Next consider the remaining (white) area in the overlapping region, and see \cref{fig:rma-non-diagonal-overlaps-right-left} for our construction.
 Consider first the end position~$w_1$ of $l$ and the three $\sigma \times \sigma$ tiles $w_2,w_3$ and $w_4$ adjacent to it.
-The total height of $w_1,w_2$ and $w_3$ combined is $3\sigma$, and hence the start positions of at most 4 labels can be stacked vertically to overlap this area (see the labels with the color \ProofLabelColor{labelcolorpurple} in Figure~\ref{fig:rma-non-diagonal-overlaps-right}).
+The total height of $w_1,w_2$ and $w_3$ combined is $3\sigma$, and hence the start positions of at most four labels can be stacked vertically to overlap this area (see the labels with the color \ProofLabelColor{labelcolorpurple} in \cref{fig:rma-non-diagonal-overlaps-right-left}a).
 Similarly, $w_1$ and $w_4$ have a combined width of $2\sigma$ and height $\sigma$.
-Since the end position of $l$ is adjacent to the start position of $l$ we can put at most 2 labels horizontally next to each other in this area, while keeping \Labeling{1} overlap free.
-However, as the height is $\sigma$ we can stack at most two layers of such labels vertically (the \ProofLabelColor{labelcoloryellow} labels in Figure~\ref{fig:rma-non-diagonal-overlaps-right}).
-As a result, $w_1,w_2,w_3$ and $w_4$ can together overlap with at most 6 start positions of other labels.
-Each label results in at most one overlap, and there is a movement direction for each label that achieves such an overlap, as shown in Figure~\ref{fig:rma-non-diagonal-overlaps-right}.
+Since the end position of $l$ is adjacent to the start position of $l$ we can put at most two labels horizontally next to each other in this area, while keeping \Labeling{1} overlap free.
+However, as the height is $\sigma$ we can stack at most two layers of such labels vertically (the \ProofLabelColor{labelcoloryellow} labels in \cref{fig:rma-non-diagonal-overlaps-right-left}a).
+As a result, $w_1,w_2,w_3$ and $w_4$ can together overlap with at most six start positions of other labels.
+Each label results in at most one overlap, and there is a movement direction for each label that achieves such an overlap, as shown in \cref{fig:rma-non-diagonal-overlaps-right-left}a.